freedomofpress/securedrop-docs/docs/appendices/glossary.rst

 Export Device
 -------------

-The *Export Device* is the physical media (e.g., designated USB flash drive) used to transfer decrypted documents from the Secure Viewing Station to a journalist's everyday workstation, or to another computer for additional processing.
+The *Export Device* is the physical media (e.g., designated USB flash drive) used to transfer decrypted documents from the *Secure Viewing Station* to a *Journalist*'s everyday workstation, or to another computer for additional processing.

 Please see the detailed security recommendations for the choice, configuration and use of your *Export Device* in the :doc:`journalist</journalist/journalist>` guide and in the :doc:`setup guide</admin/installation/provisioning_usb>`.